MartinPertz/Starbucks-Capstone-Project/README.md

 ### Project Motivation
 The data for this project was provided by Udacity.
 This is not real data, but simulated data.
 They consist of information that describes what factors influence customers to make a purchase decision.
 My interest was in using the simulated data to answer the question:

-For which customers groups can a recommendation for an offer be made and with what accuracy?
+How accurate is it to predict whether or not an offer in the Starbucks rewards app will be accepted by a customer group?

 For this purpose, the database of consumers with their specific characteristics was divided into individual customer-specific databases.
 The databases were divided according to: